tohinz/SVHN-Classifier/README.md

 # SVHN-Classifier
-Simple classifier to classify SVHN images, based on Keras with the Tensorflow backend.
+Pretrained classifier to classify SVHN images, based on Keras with the Tensorflow backend.

 ### Requirements:
 * Keras 2.1.4